JavaScriptKC/workshop/labs/REPL.md

 > a
 ['apple', 'banana', 'kiwi']
 > a.slice(0, 1)
-['apple', 'banana' ] //slice can be used to copy a portion of an array to a new array.
+['apple'] //slice can be used to copy a portion of an array to a new array.
+The first argument is the start index and the second argument is the end index.
+This is not inclusive on the end.
 > a
 ['apple', 'banana', 'kiwi'] //the array is not changed.
 > a.slice(0)